 #1 Explaining Complicated Products

-Coming up with innovative ideas is not an easy nor a simple task, but communicating it to others is even harder.
-Many startups and businesses have trouble projecting their ideas to the public and sometimes struggle that can kill a company.
+Coming up with innovative ideas is not an easy nor a simple task, but communicating them to others is even harder.
+Many startups and businesses have trouble projecting their ideas to the public and sometimes it’s the struggle that can kill a company.

 I have encountered hundreds of startups with bizarre, unique, and quirky products.
 New ones pop up daily.
 Every time I think I’ve seen all kind of startups in obscure niches, there’s always another one.

 Answer me this: How many times do you leave a site with a genuine understanding of what it offers?

 Describing the what, when, where, why, who and how of a product was the original idea behind explainer videos when they first came around in 2008 and 2009.
 By harnessing the combined power of illustration and audio explanation, explainer videos increase retention rates and clarify value propositions in a compelling way.

 You create brand awareness at the marketing funnel entrance by making your product more visible.
 Explainer videos, among few other things, are an eye-catching type content that’s hard to miss.